La Vie En Rose (album): Background and release

 Having completed their final lineup in July 1988 with the joining of vocalist Kyo, D'erlanger began recording their first album in October.
-Drummer Tetsu later recalled that producer Masahiro Oishi threatened that if he took too long to record his drum parts, he would bring in Joe from 44Magnum to play them.
+Drummer Tetsu later recalled that producer Masahiro Ohishi threatened that if he took too long to record his drum parts, he would bring in Joe from 44Magnum to play them.
 La Vie En Rose was released on February 10, 1989 via Danger Crue Records.
 Its sound was a drastic departure from their previous material, being punk and alternative rock instead of the speed and power metal they originally had.

 The first press sold out by pre-order alone, so another press was made just 11 days later, which had a different cover.
 That version was reissued one month later on March 21.
 On December 10, another press was released in two covers; the original and another new one.
 On April 21, 1991, one more different cover version was released that would become the cover used on all future reissues.
 La Vie En Rose was remastered, along with their second album Basilisk, and released on April 21, 1995.
 It, along with the rest of the band's albums, was remastered and released again on April 18, 2007.

-The arrangement for all tracks is credited to guitarist Cipher, except "1999 -Shy Boy Story-", which is credited to Cipher and Jimmy of 44Magnum.
+The arrangement for all tracks is credited to guitarist Cipher, except "1999 ~Shyboy Story~" and "Lullaby", which are credited to Cipher and Jimmy of 44Magnum.
 A demo of "Sadistic Emotion" with original drummer Shi-Do and second vocalist Dizzy was previously released in 1987.
 A version of "Lullaby" titled "Lullaby -1990-" was released as a single on September 5, 1990, it included a ballad version of the song as a b-side.